fatimasr68/Emotion-Prediction-DNN/README.md

 The LSTM model was also used as a classifier to classify each stimulus responses into two categories: high/low arousal and positive/negative valence.
 The classification accuracy was evaluated using F1 score, precision and accuracy metrics.

 ## Conclusion
+Results indicate that deep learning, should there be enough data, is a promising choice for emotion recognition as features can be learned directly from raw data.
+As stated, LSTM achieves higher average accuracy over subjects compared to other traditional methods.
 Results show that the model can accurately predict and classify emotions from fMRI scans with an accuracy of up to 80%.